WebElement Domain

 WebElement provides multiple ways to input text into form elements:

-# Quick text insertion
+# Quick text insertion (faster but less realistic)

 await element.insert_text("Hello, world!")